Saikrishna1504/MCQ_Extension_AI/README.md

 ### MCQ detection problems?
 - Extension works best with standard HTML form elements
 - Some heavily customized quiz interfaces may not be detected
-- Try selecting text manually and using right-click context menu
+- Try selecting text manually and using the click-to-solve or right-click methods

 ## 🚀 Development